KSPortalcraftmods/Snake-Game-Python-/README.md

-# Snake-Game-Python-
+# Snake-Game-Python
-A simple snake game written in python using
+A simple snake game written in python using PyGame and TK.